FKuiv/FKuiv/README.md

 # Future

-After I have finished my time in the EDF, I am going to study computer science in [TalTech](https://taltech.ee/en/).
+After I have finished my time in the EDF, I am going to study computer science at [TalTech](https://taltech.ee/en/).